-Sometimes it is hard to tell if the symptoms experience is cold, bronchitis or asthma.
-A good indication to tell if it is due to asthma is on the occurrence frequency.
-Asthma will tend to have several of the symptoms below and will last on a longer period of time.
+Sometimes it is hard to tell if a symptom experience is cold, bronchitis, or asthma.
+A good indication is on the occurrence frequency as asthma symptoms tend to last longer.
+Common signs of asthma include:

 - Chronic cough especially at night

 Children are the most susceptible to early symptoms of asthma and will show some signs before they turn 5.
 This is because of the bronchial tubes in infants or toddler is very small and narrow.
 A slight irritation will lead to the airway inflamed with symptoms that can last for days or weeks.
 Untreated asthma can kill within minutes.
 If one or more of the asthma symptoms occur and did not settle down after you have uses a rescue inhaler, seek medical help immediately.
 While there is no permanent cure, it is controllable and people can still live a normal, active life.
 A HEPA air purifier would help reduce the number of irritants in the air.

 Do Air Purifiers Help with Asthma